apache/horaedb-docs/docs/src/en/sdk/java.md

 For more configuration options, see [configuration](https://github.com/CeresDB/ceresdb-client-java/tree/main/docs/configuration.md)

+Notice: CeresDB currently only supports the default database `public` now, multiple databases will be supported in the future;

 ## Create Table Example

 CeresDB is a Schema-less time-series database, so creating table schema ahead of data ingestion is not required (CeresDB will create a default schema according to the very first data you write into it).
 Of course, you can also manually create a schema for fine grained management purposes (eg. managing index).